pgrech2/clojure-data/README.md

 # clojure-data

-Clojure-Data is a simple Clojure framework that makes it easy to load and work with data sets.
+Clojure-Data is a simple Clojure library that makes it easy to load and work with data sets.

-## Usage

 Clojure-Data uses the 'component' design pattern to hold datasets in memory for easy and efficient access.

 Often times the first step when working with data is a transform or pre-processing function, Clojure-Data makes it easy to extract data via a function and transform data for analysis and exploration.

 See example in dev.clj

 ## Releases and Dependency Information